kaufon/cool_nvim_configs/README.md

 # How to Install
-I assume you have a basic understanding of Linux.
-For this guide, I'll be using Ubuntu.

 ## Step 1: Install Dependencies
 First, ensure you have Homebrew installed.
 If not, follow the instructions on how to install it from [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-homebrew-on-linux).